bitdeep/cv/README.md

 - Developed an **AI-powered auditing system** for smart contract analysis
 - Created tools for fine-tuning GPT models for blockchain-specific tasks, most of the time using RAG from database data.
-- Implemented RAG-based document chatting systems for blockchain information, like, informaing use about contract issues using api like fuzzers, goplus, slither and other tools.
+- Implemented RAG-based document chatting systems for blockchain information, like, informing use about contract issues using api like fuzzers, goplus, slither and other tools.
 - Integrated AI capabilities with DeFi protocols for enhanced security and user experience, specially for auditing contracts.

 ## 📞 VoIP Services Experience

-- Designed and implemented **VoIP protocols** and architectures for large scale VoIP systems for callcenter and fed-gov telecom projects.
+- Designed and implemented **VoIP protocols** and architectures for large scale VoIP systems for call center and fed-gov telecom projects.
 - Developed Softphone/VoIP applications using **C/C++**/Qt for various telecom projects.
-- Optimized VoIP performance and scalability for telecom projects, to handle largue scale state calling queues for public safety answering points (P3).
+- Optimized VoIP performance and scalability for telecom projects to handle large scale state calling queues for public safety answering points (P3).
 - Troubleshot and resolved VoIP issues for telecom projects, specially in 3rd party integrations with VoIP vendors, enterprises and other telecom projects that needed state/wan/lan/internet connections.
-- Worked with VoIP hardware and software, like, Cisco, Avaya, Mitel, etc for large scale telecom projects and fed-gov projects.
+- Worked with VoIP hardware and software, like, Cisco, Avaya, Mitel, etc. for large-scale telecom projects and fed-gov projects.
-- Integrated VoIP systems with other telecommunications systems, like, CRM, billing, etc, specially to handle calls/queues/reports/analytics from CDR raw data with other tools like Microsoft Excel and Power BI.
+- Integrated VoIP systems with other telecommunications systems, like, CRM, billing, etc., specially to handle calls/queues/reports/analytics from CDR raw data with other tools like Microsoft Excel and Power BI.

 **🏗 VoIP Projects:**
 - **VoIP gateway** for PSTN/E1/IP to VoIP network connectivity